allenlab/QIIME2_16S_ASV_protocol/README.md

 ## Import files

-This assumes your data are provided as demultiplexed fastq files with PHRED 33 encoded quality scores.
+This assumes your data are provided as demultiplexed paired-end fastq files with PHRED 33 encoded quality scores.
 If your data are in a different format, see the [QIIME2 documentation on importing data](https://docs.qiime2.org/2019.10/tutorials/importing/).

 First, generate a fastq manifest file which maps sample IDs to the full path of your fastq files (compressed as fastq.gz is also fine).
 The manifest is a tab-delimited file (.tsv) with the following headers: